zencart/documentation/content/dev/code/notifiers.md

 #### Procedural Event Notifications

-In procedural application code (not in observer classes), functions and classes that don't `extend base`, use the global `$zco_notifier` object to trigger events.
+In procedural application code (eg: in any code that is not inside a class which `extends base`), use the global `$zco_notifier` object to trigger events.

 For example, the `zen_mail` function triggers the following event, which allows a plugin to update the to-be-sent email format:

 ```php
 $zco_notifier->notify('NOTIFY_EMAIL_DETERMINING_EMAIL_FORMAT', $to_email_address, $customers_email_format, $module);